 Here are ten things to consider when choosing a courier company for your business.

-Do they have a license?
+Do they have a licence?

 It’s important to ensure that your chosen courier business is licensed to deliver parcels.
 You should also ask if they have courier insurance in place.
 If the answer is no, you should walk away and take your custom elsewhere.